 It’s such a real peek into these 1950s housewives lives because it’s not some magazines writers ideal, picture-perfect, view of the time but what real women were doing.

 I have a file on my computer where I share these kinds of tips as I find them.
 I love to read them occasionally and try them out.
 I thought you may want to also try some of them out or at least get a little look into what the housewives of the 1950s were doing.

 Fix Dried Out Donuts.
 Cut day-old donuts in half and toast under broiler.
 While still warm, spread butter and sprinkle with sugar and cinnamon.

 Avoid Mess While Peeling Produce.
 Peel apples, potatoes, carrots, and other fruits and vegetables over several pieces of newspaper.
 Paper will catch damp trimmings and peels.
 When you’re done, roll up the paper and toss it out.
 The paper absorbs extra moisture.
 (My note: You could also throw this in a compost bin!)

 Natural Way to Tint Coconut.
 To tint coconut for a cake topping, put shreds in a bowl with grated orange or lemon peel.
 Rub with a wooden spoon.
 Citrus peel adds flavor as well as delicate color.

 Make Better Whipped Cream.
 Use confectioners’ sugar instead of granulated sugar to sweeten whipped cream.
 The cream will hold up longer.

 A Better Way to Grease Cookies Sheets.
-The smear marks the spot on the cookie sheet where the cookie’s to be dropped.
+Stop greasing the full baking sheets.
 Grease only the area under each cookie and grease it lightly.
 This avoids burning fat that is so hard to scour off at dishwashing time.